the-catman/objectab/.github/README.md

     * However, it is quite slow and the output is very large.

 * JSON is also not natively a text to bytecode encoder.
-    * This means that you have to use something like `TextEncoder` to transform the JSON output to a Uint8Array, which is quite slow.
+    * This means that you have to use something like `TextEncoder` to transform the JSON output to a Uint8Array, which is, again, quite slow.

 # Is it efficient?